-This is often referred to as business loans based on credit card sales, but that’s only partly true.
+This is often referred to as credit card machine loans these are based on credit card sales, but that’s only partly true.
 Yes, the amount you receive will be based on your revenue through credit and debit card sales.
 But it is not – strictly speaking – a loan.

 Instead, the provider is offering a business cash advance loan against your future card sales.
 Here’s how it might typically work.
 Let’s say you have monthly card revenues of £20,000.
 They might be able to offer a sum of around one month’s revenue which you would then pay back through a proportion of your future credit and debit card sales.

 Payments are set so the actual amount you repay depends on the level of sales.
-This is a good way to spread the costs and ensure it remains affordable.
+This is a good way to spread the costs and ensures that the business loan that is based on credit card sales remains affordable.
 If you have a successful month, for example, you will pay more and clear the total more quickly.
 However, if you experience a slowdown your repayments will also fall.

 Business loans for seasonal peaks